Laura is a freelance writer living in Florida. She has a Master's degree in English.

-Every year after the Halloween candy is eaten and thoughts turn to Thanksgiving and Christmas, the question arises.
-When are we going to decorate for Christmas?
+Every year after the Halloween candy is eaten, and thoughts turn to Thanksgiving and Christmas, the question arises: When are we going to decorate for Christmas?
 What kind of tree are we getting this year?

 For some families, decorating the Christmas tree involves pulling out an artificial tree and fluffing the branches or putting them in the correct sequence around a pole.
 For others, it just wouldn't be Christmas without the annual tradition of going to pick out a tree in the lot or cutting one themselves.
 The smell of pine evokes Christmas memories and traditions.

-So which is better: a fake tree or a real tree?
+So, which is better: a fake tree or a real tree?
 The right answer lies in your own family's needs.

 The Case for a Real Christmas Tree

 For many, part of the tradition of Christmas is picking out a tree to decorate.
-Whether your chop your own or get one from a tree lot, the challenge of finding the right tree to fit your space and that will work with your budget and your decorations is part of the fun.
+Whether your chop your own or get one from a tree lot, the challenge of finding the right tree to fit your space and that will work with your budget and your decorations are part of the fun.

-Each year the tree is unique--some are better than others.
-Some shed less and some shed more.
+Each year the tree is unique—some are better than others.
+Some shed less, and some shed more.
 But nothing is nicer than being greeted with that fresh, evergreen smell when you are celebrating the season with family and friends.

 Real Christmas trees are connected to a long history of evergreen use to mark the season.
 The trees are beautiful and bring a bit of life to the indoors.
-With the right care they will last the entire season and can then be composted for use in the spring---a true circle of life and usage without waste.
+With the right care, they will last the entire season and can then be composted for use in the spring—a true circle of life and usage without waste.

 Real Christmas Tree Pros and Cons